Vegetable Man: Cover versions

 The Soft Boys covered this song on the 1980 EP Near the Soft Boys, and the track was included on some editions of their Underwater Moonlight album.
-A cover version by Scottish band The Jesus and Mary Chain originally featured as the B-side of their debut single "Upside Down" and appears on their 2008 compilation The Power of Negative Thinking: B-Sides & Rarities and the 2011 2CD/DVD reissue of Psychocandy.
-Canadian band Kosmos recorded the song for the 2006 tribute album Like Black Holes in the Sky: The Tribute to Syd Barrett.
+A cover version by Scottish band the Jesus and Mary Chain originally featured as the B-side of their debut single "Upside Down" and appears on their 2008 compilation The Power of Negative Thinking: B-Sides & Rarities and the 2011 2CD/DVD reissue of Psychocandy.
+Canadian band Kosmos recorded the song for the 2008 tribute album Like Black Holes in the Sky: The Tribute to Syd Barrett.
 The Vegetable Man Project was a series of six CDs (plus a one-sided 10" single with 60 10-second excerpts) of various acts performing cover versions of the song, released by the Italian labels Oggetti Volanti Non Identificati and Yellow Shoes between 2002 and 2009.
-British post-punk band the Mothmen recorded a version, released on the CD version of their 1981 album Pay Attention.
+British post-punk band the Mothmen recorded a version, released on the 2015 CD reissue of their 1981 album Pay Attention.